-Some people cheat at this point and remove the jiggle top weight to accelerate the cooking.
+Some people cheat at this point and remove the jiggle top-weight to accelerate the cooking.
 We don’t advise this.
 The weight exists to control pressure.
 As the pressure reaches excess levels, it lifts the weight and lowers the pressure.
 Remove the weight, and it can lead to rapid temperature changes and burns.

 How Do You Tell When the Food is Cooked?

 How can you tell when the food in the pressure cooker has been cooked when you can’t see the food?
 You have multiple indicators, but first, we use the timer.
-The other thing is that you will smell the food once it has cooked.
+The other thing is that you will smell the food once it has been cooked.
 After the timer is up, you will let your jiggle top pressure cooker depressurize.

 The Process of Depressurizing

 Depending on the ingredients and the liquid used, it takes 10 to 15 minutes for the pressure cooker to fully depressurize naturally.
 After the timer sounds, you can shut off the pressure cooker.
 You can either let it naturally release, or you can use the quick-release method.
-The quick release takes between one to two minutes for it to fully depressurize.
+The quick-release takes between one to two minutes for it to fully depressurize.

 Expert Advice: Don’t release the pressure under hanging cabinets because the steam can damage them.
 Also, don’t use the quick release for fatty or thick ingredients because it can clog the safety valve.